Processing math: 57%

 Definition

-where $\mathcal{F}$ is a family of functions from $\mathbb{R}^{p^\prime}$ to $\mathbb{R}^{p}$.
+where \mathcal{F} is a family of functions from \mathbb{R}^{p^\prime} to \mathbb{R}^{p}.

 This similarity measure estimates both temporal alignment and feature space transformation between time series simultaneously, allowing the alignment of time series when the similarity should be defined up to a global transformation.
 Time series do not have to lie in the same ambient space, as presented in the following Figure:

-DTW-GI aligns time series by optimizing on temporal alignment (through Dynamic Time Warping) and feature space transformation (denoted $f$ here).
+DTW-GI aligns time series by optimizing on temporal alignment (through Dynamic Time Warping) and feature space transformation (denoted f here).
 Time series represented here are color-coded trajectories, whose starting (resp. end) point is depicted in blue (resp. red).

 Optimization